DHARSHINI-MCA/git-essential-training-5988161/gitStatusDemo.md

-this to learn git status
+this to learn git status, i had changed.